 - Professional Development

 Schools are getting more and more passionate about including STEM lessons and activities in their curriculum.
 STEM education, or Science, Technology, Engineering, and Mathematics, is an integrative approach to teaching these subjects comprehensively rather than as four separate subjects.
-STEM education utilizes real-world applications to not only encourage students to think critically and problem solve effectively, but it also helps prepare students for proficiency in STEM-related career fields, which are on the rise.
-While many younger students are interested in STEM activities and even careers, they often lose interest before they graduate high school, leading them to pursue other careers.
+STEM education utilizes real-world applications not only to encourage students to think critically and problem-solve effectively but also help prepare students for proficiency in STEM-related career fields, which are on the rise.
+While many younger students are interested in STEM activities and careers, they often lose interest before graduating high school, leading them to pursue other careers.
 Predictions about the future job market include significant increases in the need for STEM-related professionals.
 This is all the more reason to encourage our students to keep engaging in STEM activities and embracing STEM education.

-Here are just a few ideas of categories you could have your students focus on during their next cardboard STEM project.
+Here are a few categories you could have your students focus on during their next cardboard STEM project.